1100266506/ecology_plant_competition_analysis/README.md

 Plots represent changes in plant biomass according to different plant densities.
 Box plots and their associated points were displayed to show multi-modal distributions and n-values.

 ### Statistical Analysis
-Statistical significance was determined using an ANOVA test and Tukey HSD test with a critical value of 0.05 in R Studio.
+Statistical significance was determined using an ANOVA test and Tukey HSD test with a critical value of 0.05 in the main R script.
 Data was analyzed to determine which plant densities caused greater changes in plant biomass, and which plant species was more successful in out-competing the other under specific circumstances.

 ### Credits
 @author Benjamin Ahn